Lissy93/dashy/docs/contributing.md

 BountySource is a platform for sponsoring the development of certain features on open source projects.
 If there is a feature you'd like implemented into Dashy, but either isn't high enough priority or is deemed to be more work than it's worth, then you can instead contribute a bounty towards it's development.
 You won't pay a penny until your proposal is fully built, and you are satisfied with the result.
 This helps support the developers, and makes Dashy better for everyone.

 For more info, see [Dashy on Bounty Source](https://www.bountysource.com/teams/dashy)

-## Enable Anonymous Error Reporting
-Enabling error tracking helps me to discover bugs I was unaware of, and then fix them, in order to make Dashy more stable and reliable long term.
-Error reporting is disabled by default, and no data will ever be sent to an external endpoint without your explicit consent.

-Sentry is used to identify, report and categorize errors.
-All statistics collected are anonymized and stored securely, for more about privacy and security, see the [Sentry Docs](https://sentry.io/security/).

-To enable error reporting, just set: `appConfig.errorReporting: true`.

 ---